Real estate

 Speaking of backstage: on the Garden Palace’s basement floor, there are not only cloakrooms for the guests but also cloakrooms for the artists, which are always needed when cultural events are held in the Garden Palace.
 The Garden Palace is popular for concerts in a private setting.
 A stage and golden chairs are arranged in Hercules Hall for this purpose.
 Many cruise groups stop off at the Garden Palace.
 According to Werner, “Shore leave with champagne, ballet and Mozart” is a highlight of every journey.

 However, extremely illustrious guests sometimes also come this way to the Garden Palace.
-One of Juliana Werner’s favorite projects over the past year was a film shoot for an HBO series.
+One of Juliana Werner’s favorite projects in the past few years was a film shoot for an HBO series.

-While Hollywood stars may be rather rare, newlyweds are frequent guests.
+On the other hand, Juliana Werner has extensive experience with wedding guests.
 Weddings, she recounts, enjoy a truly fairytale-like setting in the Sala Terrena.
-The park is idyllic, especially when the weather is fine, and is also closed to the public for the duration of the event.
-Time and again at wedding parties, she happily shares the anecdote that the Golden Carriage in the Sala Terrena was originally made to collect and impress Princess Isabella of Parma, the future bride of Crown Prince Joseph II.
+The park is idyllic, especially when the weather is fine, and can also be closed to the public for the duration of an event.
+Time and again at wedding parties, she happily shares the story that the Golden Carriage in the Sala Terrena was originally made (among other things) to fetch Princess Isabella of Parma, the future bride of Crown Prince Joseph II.

 Alone in the museum

-However, Juliana Werner usually keeps the final highlight of the tour for last: the art galleries complete with the Liechtenstein collection, which is presented here in a private setting for guests.
-It is popular as an accompanying program for conferences and weddings alike.
+Juliana Werner usually keeps the final highlight of the visit for last: the art gallery complete with the Liechtenstein collection, which can be viewed here in a private setting by guests, is equally popular as an accompanying program for all kinds of events.
 “Alone in the museum,” you might say, and it goes without saying that there are also art mediators on hand in the galleries to provide information.
-“Visiting a private art collection all by yourself, i.e., without the public, is an unforgettable experience,” she understands.
+“Visiting a private art collection without the public is an unforgettable experience,” she understands.

-An extra service from Liechtenstein Real Estate: the Events Manager also accompanies her clients during the events.
+A special service from Liechtenstein Real Estate: Palais Liechtenstein’s Events Manager also accompanies her clients during the events.
 “We are on site and have our hands full, because we know every corner, every problem and every solution,” she laughs.
 Juliana Werner only goes home when the last guest leaves the Garden Palace.
 For weddings, it may not be until the sun comes up.

 More stories